 Every reader knows where we stand on any given issue, and our opinions -while they may be unpopular- are based on solid research and analytical insight into the subject matter at hand.
 This is why our predictive analysis is routinely more accurate than others.

 Lastly, this Treehouse is a conversation.
-Just like sitting on a porch with friends.
+Hopefully, just like sitting on a porch with friends.

-Because the “conversation” is the ends and not the means, this approach inherently means YOU are the important part:
+Because the “conversation” is the ends and not the means, this approach inherently means YOU are important:

 [Remember] …”However each of us got here, it’s probably a fact that we have the turmoil of those storms in common, perhaps some unease that we could share and always, we also find fresh ground to cover from day to day.